Two new SPC Vet Members have kindly put together this up to date (May 2020)

 The Standard Poodle Club has made a major donation of £1000 towards the vital research project to investigate the rise in numbers of dogs with Addison's Disease.
 The initiative has been led by the Beardied Collie Breed Council with a major grant from the Kennel Club.
 With the support of the SPC and others the fundraising target was reached, research commissioned and completed.

 Our breed is badly affected and we hoped that this research project's findings would help to understand more about this distressing condition.
-Unfortunately the results were inconclusive - a lay summary report from Professor Catchpole is below and the full research findings available from the SPC stand at Crufts 10th March 2019 at the NEC Coventry, at our Champ Show on Sunday 4th Aug 2019 and Open show Saturday 12th Oct 2019.
+Unfortunately the results were inconclusive - a lay summary report from Professor Catchpole is below and the full research findings available from the SPC stand at Crufts NEC at our Champ Show and Open shows.

 Serological profiling of autoantibodies in canine hypoadrenocorticism